Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 \subsubsection{Dipolar-interaction-driven miscibility transition}

 We discuss the effects of dipolar strength on the low-lying excitations of a binary mixture of dipolar and non-dipolar condensates.
 The system exhibits the phase separation phenomenon when $U_{12}$ exceeds the geometric mean of $U^{\rm eff}_{1}$ and $U_{2}$.
-We consider the number of atoms for each species is $100$.
+We consider the number of atoms per unit area for each species is $100$.
 We begin with a phase-separated configuration, for which the intercomponent scattering length is set to \(a_{12} = 7\,\mathrm{nm}\).
 The binary condensates exhibit two gapless zero-energy Goldstone modes arising from two spontaneous gauge symmetry breakings.

+It is important to note that the system also possesses gapless in-plane excitations, including roton modes due to finite in-plane momenta~\cite{santos_03,fischer_06}.
 The number of Goldstone modes further depends on the intercomponent interaction and consequently on the ground state density distribution profiles.
 Since the $s$-wave scattering length controls the dimensionless dipolar strength and the anisotropic nature of the dipolar interaction allows $\varepsilon_{dd}$ to be of negative sign.

 When $\varepsilon_{dd} = -0.4$, the ground state of the system acquires a sandwich profile, in which, due to attractive interaction, Cr remains at the center and is flanked by Rb atoms.
 As $\varepsilon_{dd}$ varies from negative to positive, the effective interaction of Cr becomes repulsive, and the system gets mixed.
-Thus, the variation of dipolar interaction $\varepsilon_{dd}$ leads to a quantum phase transition from an immiscible to a mixed state, which is evident from the inset of Fig.~\ref{mode_a12_7nm}.
+Thus, the variation of dipolar interaction $\varepsilon_{dd}$ leads to a quantum phase transition from an immiscible to a mixed state, which is evident from the inset of Fig.~\ref{mode_a12_7nm}, where the density profiles are shown for $\varepsilon_{dd} = -0.3, -0.1,$ and $0.2$.